Did You Know?

 Rebecca has a proven record of leadership in professional development, performance management, strategic analysis and planning, policy-making and direct services.
 She has established key partnerships in a variety of emerging areas, including community development, leadership development, social policy, and civic engagement.

-In her first two years as President/CEO, Rebecca refocused attention on the critical needs of families and children across Long Island, bolstering the services HWCLI provides to support them.
+Since becoming President/CEO of HWCLI in 2017, Rebecca has focused attention on the critical needs of families and children across Long Island, bolstering the services HWCLI provides to support them.
 As she develops new relationships and nurtures existing ones, Rebecca emphasizes HWCLI’s advocacy that impacts underserved communities in the region.
 Using her background in government and strong community ties, Rebecca has engaged valuable stakeholders and policymakers into the broader dialogue addressing equity across Long Island.
 She is a strong advocate for systems change and believes that Long Island, as America’s first suburb can lead to effectively eradicating suburban poverty.

 As a Stein Scholar, Rebecca earned a Juris Doctor from Fordham University.
 She holds a Master’s Degree in developmental psychology from Teachers College, Columbia University where she was a fellow at the National Center for Children and Families.